How Kelsea Ballerini Rocked "Peace, Love and Pink Pleather" at the 2021 CMT Awards - E! Online

 "We had to create a solid foundation with her hair and makeup so we could easily transition into each look," Tarryn explained.
 "We focused heavy on her hair, which stayed textured and long the entire night.
 I'm really obsessed with Living Proof's new DeFrizzer spray.
 It saved the day!"

-And for those obsessing over Kelsea's red carpet look, you aren't alone.
+For those obsessing over Kelsea's red carpet look, you aren't alone.
 Molly chose a LaQuan Smith ensemble that earned rave reviews from fans and friends alike.

 "LOOOVE this look!!!"
 Brandi Cyrus shared in Kelsea's Instagram comments section.
 Julia Michaels simply wrote, "LOVE."
 As for husband Morgan Evans, he summed it up best by writing "Woooaaahh" with three fire emojis.